 Your deposit guarantees the first night’s room rate.
 Any increases to the room rate after your reservation is confirmed will apply to all additional room nights.
 Any modifications to your reservations may result in the entire stay being subject to the new applicable rate.

 We are currently accepting reservations for stays up to 13 months in advance.
 On the first of each month, we will begin accepting reservations for the entire month of the following year.
-For example, on February 1, 2014, we will accept reservations through February 28, 2015.

 Advance reservations are strongly recommended.
 We regret that we cannot offer a waitlist for accommodations.